 Remember the Milk: Can This Task-Management App Help ADD Adults?

-In an ongoing "get things done" series on this ADD/ADHD Product Review Blog, I’m going to be testing out digital apps and software that claim to help with task and time management, because structuring my days is often no easier than building a ship in a bottle with my toes.
-Remember the Milk seems to […]
+In an ongoing “get things done” series on this ADD/ADHD Product Review Blog, I’m going to be testing out online and digital apps and software that claim to help with task and time management, because structuring my days is often no easier than building a ship in a bottle with my toes.
+Remember the Milk […]

 Remember the Milk seems to be one of the biggest players in the web-based task-management game.
 Boasting over 2.5 million registered users and its own entry on Wikipedia, it had my expectations as high as my attention deficit hyperactivity disorder (ADD/ADHD) attention span is short — which is to say, I had very high expectations.